 While parents and carers can be any gender, Raising Films believes that – because women continue to do disproportionate amounts of caring labour – it is women who are most affected by this issue, and that it has an affect on equality and inclusion.
-To learn more about gender inequality in the film industry, check out our Research.
+To learn more about gender inequality in the film industry, check out Our Work.

 We’re delighted to have partnered, collaborated and been in conversation with several of the long-running and emerging support organisations and programmes supporting parents and carers working in the media, and to share them with you here.